 Another way to somehow entertain each other is to host a trivia night.
 During our Fridates, we assign a trivia master who will prepare a 15-item quiz (easy, moderate, and difficult round).
-The trivia master usually align the questions with the theme for the meeting, but he/she can always prepare informative and education fun facts to share.
+The trivia master usually aligns the questions with the theme for the meeting, but he/she can always prepare informative and educational fun facts to share.

-Unsolicited opinion: Some of our trivia include categories on Kdrama, Asian Culture, Online Conference and Social Media Fun Facts.
+Unsolicited opinion: Some of our trivia includes categories on Kdrama, Asian Culture, Online Conference, and Social Media Fun Facts.